armanjindal/garden/content/index.md

 > [ "Il faut cultiver notre jardin."](https://www.theschooloflife.com/article/cultivate-own-garden-voltaire/)
 > — Voltaire.
 The final line of [Candide](https://en.wikipedia.org/wiki/Candide)

-This is intentionally (and self-indulgently) a "garden" — not a blog.
+This is intentionally (and self-indulgently) called a "garden" — not a blog.

 > A garden is a collection of evolving ideas that aren't strictly organized by their publication date.
 They're inherently exploratory – notes are linked through contextual associations.
 They aren't refined or complete - notes are published as half-finished thoughts that will grow and evolve over time.
 They're less rigid, less performative, and less perfect than the personal websites we're used to seeing.
 > — Maggie Appleton, [A Brief History and Ethos of the Digital Garden](https://maggieappleton.com/garden-history)